android-013/nubtk-cgpa-fetch/README.md

 - **failCheck** — Maximum consecutive login failures before skipping to next session.
 - **Year/term loops** — Adjust the ranges/sets to match the sessions you’re auditing.
 - **Throttle** — The `setTimeout(500)` between attempts; raise this to reduce load.

-*Tip: Consider externalizing these to a config file or environment variables for safer changes without code edits.*

 ### How It Works (Process)